bemasc/risav/draft-xu-risav.md

 ## Header-only authentication

-RISAV-AH, like standard IPsec AH, authenticates the whole constant part of a packet, including the entire payload.
+An IPsec Authentication Header authenticates the whole constant part of a packet, including the entire payload.
 To improve efficiency, we could define an IKE parameter to negotiate a header-only variant of transport mode that only authenticates the IP source address, IP destination address, etc.

 This would likely result in a 10-30x decrease in cryptographic cost compared to standard IPsec.
 However, it would also offer no SAV defense against any attacker who can view legitimate traffic.
 An attacker who can read a single authenticated packet could simply replace the payload, allowing it to issue an unlimited number of spoofed packets.